thevalenciandev/bookrepository/README.md

 # bookrepository
-A simple book repository application built using Spring Boot
+A toy book repository application built using Spring Boot